 Studies have shown that vegetables of the carotenoid and cruciferous families have the greatest cancer protection.
-The carotenoids include red, orange and yellow colored vegetables while the cruciferous family includes broccoli, cauliflower, brussels sprouts, cabbage and kale.
-A general rule of thumb is the deeper the color of the vegetable, the greater amount of phytonutrients.
+The carotenoids include red, orange, and yellow-colored vegetables while the cruciferous family includes broccoli, cauliflower, Brussels sprouts, cabbage, and kale.
+A general rule of thumb is the deeper the color of the vegetable, the greater the phytonutrients.

-In order to remove pesticides, wash the fruit or vegetable thoroughly under cold water and scrub with a stiff brush to wash away any dirt or chemicals (FDA).
-With proper washing, you are able to remove those pesticides in order to reap all possible health benefits from the skin and inner flesh of fruits and vegetables.
+There is a myth that non-organic produce must be peeled to avoid pesticides, however, this is not completely necessary if produce is washed properly.
+In order to remove pesticides, wash produce thoroughly under cold water and scrub with a stiff brush to get rid of any remaining dirt or chemicals (FDA).
+With proper washing, you are able to remove those pesticides and reap the health benefits from the skin and inner flesh of fruits and vegetables.